 Banks and financial services have to constantly navigate through a rocky road, especially now more than ever as the novel coronavirus has transitioned many employees to work from home.
-While banks and financial services remain competitive by providing a digital customer experience, they have to secure their work environment due to federal regulations posed on the financial industry.
+While banks and financial services remain competitive by providing a digital customer experience, they have to secure their work environment due to federal financial service regulations posed on the industry.

-Due to the swift transition to a digital environment and unfortunately, improved cyberattack methods against the financial industry, more federal regulations are going into effect and/or tightening existing controls.
+Due to the swift transition to a digital environment and unfortunately, improved cyberattack methods against the financial industry, more federal banking security regulations are going into effect and/or tightening existing controls.
 Many of these regulations stem from the need to secure customer data as banks and financial services continue to be large holders of sensitive information, such as Personally Identifiable Information or PII.

 Financial Federal Regulations

 PCI-DSS otherwise known as the Payment Card Industry-Data Security Standard is a widely accepted set of policies and procedures intended to optimize the security of credit, debit, and cash transactions and protect cardholders against the misuse of their personal information.
 This compliance standard was released in 2004 by the joint-partnership of the four major credit card companies: Visa, MasterCard, Discover, and American Express.